neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/quick-validate-project.md

 will print directly to console.

 By default, both `"rawdata"` and `"derivatives"` folders will be checked (assuming they exist).
-Otherwise, one can be specified[pyproject.toml](..%2F..%2F..%2F..%2Fpyproject.toml) with the a `top_level_folder` argument.
+Otherwise, one can be specified with the a `top_level_folder` argument.

 See [](datashuttle.quick_validate_project)  for a full list